imdeepmind/imdeepmind.github.io/docs/programming-languages/python/iterators-generators.md

 ### Generator Expression:

-You can also create generators using generator expressions, which have a syntax similar to list comprehensions but with parentheses.
+We can also create generators using generator expressions, which have a syntax similar to list comprehensions but with parentheses.

 ```python
 # Using generator expression